noumanqodix-cmd/project104/replit.md

 - **Workout Completion Status**: The `completed` field uses numeric values (0 or 1) consistently across all session types to ensure proper status detection on the home page.

 ### Feature Specifications
 - **Data Model**: The database schema includes Users, Fitness Assessments, an Exercise Database, Workout Programs (with history tracking), and Performance Tracking.
 Workout sessions are pre-generated with `scheduledDate` values, and session types (`workoutType`, `sessionType`) are clearly defined for data integrity.
-A date-based archival system archives completed or skipped sessions when the date changes, maintaining a clean workout queue while keeping status visible for the current day.
+  - **Session Lifecycle Management (October 2025)**: The system enforces a strict one-session-per-day rule through a two-phase cleanup process:
+    - **Archival of Completed Sessions**: When regenerating programs, completed sessions are archived (`is_archived = 1`) to preserve historical workout data for analytics and progress tracking
+    - **Deletion of Incomplete Sessions**: Incomplete sessions from today onwards are deleted when regenerating programs to make room for the new program structure
+    - **Cardio Session Replacement**: Adding cardio to a rest day replaces (updates) the existing rest session instead of creating a duplicate, ensuring only one session exists per day
+    - **Query Filtering**: All session queries filter by `is_archived = 0` to exclude archived historical data from active workout views
 - **Comprehensive Fitness Assessment System**: The onboarding flow supports three assessment pathways:
     - **Bodyweight Test** (7 exercises): Push-ups, pull-ups, bodyweight squats, walking lunges, single-leg RDL, plank hold, and 1-mile run time
     - **Weights Test** (9 exercises): Squat 1RM, deadlift 1RM, bench press 1RM, overhead press 1RM, barbell row 1RM, dumbbell lunge 1RM, plank hold, farmer's carry 1RM, and 1-mile run time